 Financial Contrast: Greif (GEF) versus AptarGroup (NYSE:ATR)

-AptarGroup (NYSE: ATR) and Greif (NYSE:GEF) are both mid-cap industrial products companies, but which is the better business?
-We will contrast the two businesses based on the strength of their risk, valuation, dividends, institutional ownership, analyst recommendations, earnings and profitability.
+AptarGroup (NYSE: ATR) and Greif (NYSE:GEF) are both mid-cap industrial products companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, dividends, valuation and analyst recommendations.

-This is a breakdown of recent ratings and target prices for AptarGroup and Greif, as provided by MarketBeat.
+This is a summary of current ratings and recommmendations for AptarGroup and Greif, as reported by MarketBeat.

 |